dzatoah/legendary-dotfiles/README.md

 Numbers:
 * Blue number: Is visible on other monitor
 * Orange number: Is visible on this monitor
+* White number: Tag is not empty.
+* Gray number: Tag is empty.

 Underlines:
 * Blue underline: Is visible & focused on other monitor